Wait2Late/wait2late.github.io/_posts/2025-10-03-Is-investing-in-E6-Archer-really-not-that-worth-it.md

 In the wake of finding out what people thought of E6 Archer, I have come to the conclusion that it is not worth the investment.
 The main reasons are:
 - Investing in Sparkle E2 provides a similar return.
 - It's easy to overstack Defense Down/Ignore with Silver Wolf.
 - Investing in E1/2 is a good stopping point.
+Anything beyond is luxury and expensive.
 - The gain in damage is not that significant compared to the investment.
 - The investment could be saved for future characters.
 - It may require to invest in E1 DHPT, if Gallagher is no longer sufficient.
 But can wait until a rerun.